sajari/sdk-react/examples/basic-site-integration/README.md

 ### Attaching to the DOM

-Two attributes control which DOM elements the search and results components will be rendered in.
+Two attributes control which DOM elements the search box and results components will be rendered in.

 ```javascript
 attachSearchBox: document.getElementById("search-box"),